Chainberry-com/externalSDK-php/README_BerrySdk.md

 ### V1 Workflow Examples (Legacy)

-> Use `staging`, `production`, or `local` for `CB_API_ENVIRONMENT` when calling the legacy helpers below.
+> Set `CB_API_VERSION` to `v1` (or omit it, as `v1` is the default) when calling the legacy helpers below.
 These are still fully supported for partners that have not migrated to the V2 contracts yet.

 #### Create a Deposit (V1)